OpenVoiceOS/ovos-ww-plugin-openWakeWord/readme.md

 "hotwords": {
   "android": {
       "module": "ovos-ww-plugin-openwakeword",
-      "model": ["path/to/openwakeword/model/my_model.onnx"], # provide paths to as many models as desired "threshold": 0.5,  # the score threshold for activation (higher values means less sensitive) }
+      "model": ["path/to/openwakeword/model/my_model.onnx"],
+      "threshold": 0.5,
   }
+}
 ```

+For the `model` key, provide paths to as many openWakeWord models as desired and any of them can be used to activate OVOS.

+For the `threshold` key, set the score threshold for activation (higher values means less sensitive).
+The default value of 0.5 is reccomended for most use-cases.

-See the [openWakeWord](https://www.github.com/dscripka/openwakeword) for more details.
+See the [openWakeWord](https://www.github.com/dscripka/openwakeword) repository for more details.